 - propose an innovative ethical framework to study vulnerable populations and disseminate findings including film-making as a form of participative methodology and expression.

 In order to meet its aims and objectives the project hired 6 postdoctoral researchers for 36 months to undertake fieldwork in each of the 4 national settings of the project.
-Each of the postdoctoral researchers will undertake a period of intensive 18 months immersion and social interaction with the research participants in their environment, which will be organized in three periods of 6 months, to maximize the duration of the fieldwork and opportunities for exchange with the research team.
+Each of the postdoctoral researchers undertook a period of intensive (at least 18 months) immersion and social interaction with the research participants in their environment.

-The research will also produce needed user-based data on the efficiency of current anti-trafficking initiatives, which will impact on policymaking through a targeted dissemination plan including the organisation of targeted press releases, workshops, film screenings and conferences.
+The research also produced needed user-based data on the efficiency of current anti-trafficking initiatives, which will impact on policymaking through a targeted dissemination plan including the organisation of targeted workshops, film screenings and conferences.

-SEXHUM has a duration of 4 years (2016-2020).
-It started on 1 October 2016 and is based at Kingston University London and Aix-Marseille University, which is co-beneficiary of the project in relation to the French research setting.
+SEXHUM had a duration of 4 years (2016-2020).
+It started on 1 October 2016 and was based at Kingston University London and Aix-Marseille University, which was co-beneficiary of the project in relation to the French research setting.

 The project’s PI is Prof Nicola Mai (email@example.com)